sirivong/kreuzberg/README.md

 | **Chunking** | ✅ Built-in | ❌ No | ✅ Yes | ❌ No |
 | **Cost** | Free (MIT) | Free (MIT) | Free (Apache 2.0) | $0.003/page |
 | **Air-gap deployments** | ✅ Yes | ✅ Yes | ✅ Yes | ❌ No |

-**When to use Kreuzberg:**
-- ✅ Need high throughput (thousands of documents)
-- ✅ Memory-constrained environments
-- ✅ Non-Python ecosystems (Ruby, TypeScript, Java, Go)
-- ✅ RAG pipelines (built-in chunking + embeddings)
-- ✅ Self-hosted or air-gapped deployments
-- ✅ Multi-GB files requiring streaming

-**When to consider alternatives:**
-- **LlamaParse**: If you need best-in-class table extraction and only process PDFs (requires internet, paid)
-- **docling**: If you're Python-only and don't need extreme performance
-- **unstructured**: If you need extensive pre-built integrations with vector databases

 ## Architecture